pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 # TLS connection to Dedicated Tier

 On TiDB Cloud, TLS connections are one of the basic security practices for connecting to Dedicated Tier clusters.
-We support you to configure multiple TLS connections from client, application and development tools to protect your data transmission security.
+We support you to configure multiple TLS connections from client, application and development tools to protect your data transmission security.Dedicated Tier cluster only supports TLS 1.2 or TLS 1.3, and does not support TLS 1.0 and TLS 1.1 versions.

 Each Dedicated Tier cluster server TLS certificate is hosted on [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/), ACM Private CA keys are stored securely in AWS managed hardware security modules (HSMs) that adhere to [FIPS 140-2 Level 3](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/3139) security standards in order to protect your TLS private keys when Dedicated Tier request AWS ACM to create it.